jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 cyber attacks
 by disabling
 compromised
-accounts andor
+accounts and/or
 notifying their owners
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 118
 Benefits to smart mobility applications and services Benefits to the insurance ecosystem
 Detect the sale
 of fraudulent car
-sharingride hailing
+sharing/ride hailing
 user and driver
 accounts
 Spot malicious
 vendors selling car
-sharingride hailing or
+sharing/ride hailing or
 rental user data
 Identify fraud
 related to